Breed, Wisconsin: History

 A post office called Breed was established in 1888, and remained in operation until it was discontinued in 1966.
 The community was named for its first postmaster, George M. Breed.
+The first settler in the area was James Knight.
+Most settlers came on foot along ancient Native American foot trails.
+The first road in the county was built in 1860.
+The first road built in Breed was built in 1885.
+It became the route of Highway 32 and Highway 64.
+The general store opened in 1887 as a result of the surrounding areas being quickly settled for farming.
+The Chicago and Northwestern was built in 1896 from Mountain.
+The center of the community was the North Star hotel.
+The town had a school, multiple churches, a cheese factory, and many farms.
+Since the businesses closed, the town has become a small community with only houses remaining.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.6 km2), of which, 35.5 square miles (92.1 km2) of it is land and 0.2 square miles (0.6 km2) of it (0.64%) is water.
 The latitude of Breed is 45.073N and the longitude is −88.424W.
 Breed sits at the elevation of 902 feet.